 Coily-haired kings & queens are blessed with a naturally voluminous mane.
 But sometimes, even the bounciest of curls can lack in the hydration department, which may lead you to question not only how to moisturize curly hair, but how to maintain it.
 If a lack of moisture causes your hair to become too dry or brittle, sometimes even the most nourishing of conditioners won’t be able to muster the level of hydration your coils need to bounce back.

-Enter the hair mask, the curly-haired fairy godmother of conditioning products.
+Enter the hair mask (hair masque), the curly-haired fairy godmother of conditioning products.

 The capabilities & advantages of adding the occasional hair mask to your routine are vast, including: